How to Fix a Tripped Fuse

 • An overloaded circuit – if you have too many appliances running off one circuit

-• Too many appliances being used at the same time
+• Too many appliances are being used at the same time

 • A faulty or misused appliance